Kotoni Staggs: 2023

 In round 3 of the 2023 NRL season, Staggs scored two tries for Brisbane in a 40–18 victory over St. George Illawarra.

 In round 5, Staggs scored two tries for Brisbane in their 46–12 victory over the Wests Tigers.

 In round 21, Staggs scored two tries for Brisbane in their 36–20 victory over South Sydney.

 Staggs played a total of 26 games for Brisbane in the 2023 NRL season.
 Staggs played his 100th NRL game in Brisbane's 26-24 loss against Penrith in the 2023 NRL Grand Final.

 2024

 In round 19 of the 2024 NRL season, Staggs scored two tries in Brisbane's 30-26 loss against St. George Illawarra.

 In round 23, Staggs scored two tries for Brisbane in their 42-18 victory over arch-rivals North Queensland.

 Staggs made 21 appearances for Brisbane in the 2024 NRL season which saw the club miss the finals finishing 12th on the table.

 2025

 On 19 June, the Brisbane outfit announced that Staggs had re-signed with the club until the end of 2028.

 Staggs played 24 matches for Brisbane in the 2025 NRL season including the clubs 2025 NRL Grand Final victory over Melbourne.

+2026

+On 19 February, Staggs played in Brisbane's World Club Challenge loss against Hull Kingston Rovers.

+In May, Staggs was selected by New South Wales for game one in the 2026 State of Origin series.
+Staggs was retained by New South Wales for game two in which New South Wales suffered a heavy defeat to Queensland.
+Staggs was one of the New South Wales players not to be selected for game three.

+Staggs played 20 games for Brisbane in the 2026 NRL season as the club finished 14th on the table.